Mecc Cancer Treatment Blurred Plant Background

 • Ovarian epithelial, fallopian tube, and primary peritoneal cancers can recur (come back) after treatment.

-After ovarian, fallopian tube, or peritoneal cancer has been diagnosed, tests are done to find out if cancer cells have spread within the ovaries or to other parts of the body.
+After ovarian epithelial, fallopian tube, or peritoneal cancer has been diagnosed, tests are done to find out if cancer cells have spread within the ovaries or to other parts of the body.

 The process used to find out whether cancer has spread within the organ or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
 The results of the tests used to diagnose cancer are often also used to stage the disease.
-(See the General Information section for tests and procedures used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer.)
+For a description of tests and procedures used to diagnose and stage ovarian epithelial cancer, fallopian tube cancer, and peritoneal cancer, see the General Information section.

 There are three ways that cancer spreads in the body.